SAIKAT-ROY-CHANDAN/Switch-Keys/README.md

 - **React-Router-Dom**: For handling client-side routing.
 - **Framer-Motion**: For creating smooth animations.
 - **TailwindCSS**: For utility-first CSS styling.
-- **Lucide-React & React-Icons**: For including a wide variety of icons.
+- **Hero-Icons & React-Icons**: For including a wide variety of icons.
-- **Radix-UI Components**: For accessible, unstyled components like alert dialogs, labels, sliders, etc.
+- **Shadcn UI**: For accessible, unstyled components like alert dialogs, labels, sliders, etc.

 ### State Management
 - **Redux Toolkit**: For managing the global state.